 The Children’s Sunshine Home, operating as LauraLynn, Ireland’s Children’s Hospice (the Service) is managed according to best practice in health care service delivery for the efficient and effective management of services and in keeping with HSE, DOH and HIQA statutory policies and standards.

-The Service operates two statements of Purpose and Function for the Children’s Palliative Care Services and Disability Service and are currently under review.
+The Service operates two statements of Purpose and Function.

 The purpose of these policies is to ensure that the management structures, systems, policies and procedures lead to the Service being managed in an efficient and effective manner from the Board of Directors and the Management Team to frontline service delivery.